Click Here To Join Our Telegram Channel for FREE daily tutorials!

-Among survivalists it’s called a “Go Bag” or “Bug Out Bag”, or just “BOB”, but no matter what you call it, it could be you most essential piece of survival gear.
+Among survivalists, it’s called a “Go Bag” or “Bug Out Bag”, or just “BOB”, but no matter what you call it, it could be your most essential piece of survival gear.

 It is basically a large survival kit that’s filled with everything you need to survive during and after a disaster.
 Your Bug Out Bag allows you to quickly grab what you need should be forced to get out of dodge in a hurry.

 FEMA and the other preparedness agencies of the world will tell you that your Bug Out Bag should have enough supplies to last for at least 72-hours.
 Since most major disasters will disrupt services and your normal life for a lot longer than three days, it’s best if you have stuff in your Bug Out Bag that will get you by for longer than that.
 There is, however, only so much you can carry, but The official US Army Survival Manual says even the smallest survival kit if properly prepared, is invaluable when faced with a survival problem.